snap-stanford/deepsnap/examples/README.md

 # Examples

 We provide some examples which utilize the DeepSNAP.
-The examples include node classification, link prediction and graph classification for not only on homogeneous but also on heterogeneous graphs.
+The examples include node classification, link prediction and graph classification not only for homogeneous but also heterogeneous graphs.

 ## Basic Examples